pewpewnor/HyperSpace/README.md

 ```
 4. Begin coding by adding / modifying things
 5. Run the project to see the results (make sure there are no errors)
 6. Make a pull request from your fork's new branch to our project's branch 'dev'.
-Don't forget to follow our naming conventions section above.
+Don't forget to follow our naming conventions section below

+## Git Documentation:

+### Branch description

+-   'main' branch for the latest app release ready to be used
+-   'dev' branch for the latest development version, usually ahead of 'main' branch

+### Naming conventions

+-   New branch naming convention: [author name]\_[branch-short-description]
+-   Commit naming convention: undefined

+## Code Documentation:

+##

+Concept art:
+Contact me at our server for concept art: https://discord.gg/TTsnMUeH

+##